-Jury selection process:
+8.8 Jury selection process

-- Jury members are appointed by the Chapter President in consultation with relevant Chapter committees.
-Juries shall reflect the make-up of the profession a diversity of experience. - All jurors in the primary categories are selected after a call for EOIs from the membership, apart from guest jurors or lay members.
-EOI submissions are considered for a period of five years before a re-submission is required.
-Jurors for secondary categories such as Sustainable Architecture and COLORBOND® Award for Steel Architecture are appointed by the NSW Chapter Council in consultation with relevant committees. - The number of positions on each jury is determined by program requirements from year to year.
-In NSW, each primary category jury consists of three jurors.
-In the case where the jury consists of four members, the fourth is intended to be a lay member, media representative or suitable expert. - The composition of the NSW Architecture Awards juries will be announced to the membership prior to the online close of entries date.
+- The Jury Chair of Chairs is appointed by the Chapter President in consultation with the NSW Chapter, and the NSW Awards Working Group.
+The Jury Chair of Chairs should have served as a Jury Chair in at least one previous State Awards Jury, and should at minimum have an understanding of the specificity of regional architecture, or have also served as a Jury Chair in at least one previous Regional Awards Jury. - Regional Awards Jurors are appointed by the Chapter President, following recommendations made by the NSW Awards Working Group, in consultation with designated members of the NSW Regional Committee. - Juries shall reflect the make-up of the profession with a diversity of experience and, in the instance of the Regional Awards, efforts will be made to ensure each Jury has at least 50% Regional representation. - All jurors are selected after a call for EOIs from the membership, apart from guest jurors or lay members.
+EOI submissions are considered for a period of five years before a re-submission is required. - The number of positions on each jury is determined by program requirements from year to year.
+In NSW Regional Awards, each division jury consists of three jurors.
+In the case where the jury consists of four members, the fourth is intended to be a lay member, media representative or suitable expert. - The composition of the NSW Regional Awards juries will be announced to the membership prior to the online close of entries date.

-Awards selection process:
+8.9 Awards selection process

 - 1. The Awards jurors are appointed to review all entries in their award categories. - 2.
-All entrants are required to present their project to the Awards jury. - 3.
-Each relevant jury will determine a shortlist and select the projects they wish to visit after the presentation. - The site visit duration for each nominated entry is 20 minutes only. - The site visit schedule will be issued by the NSW Chapter.
-Entrants are required to coordinate with their team and client/s. - It is expected that the majority of jury members will visit each project.
-Metropolitan projects must be visited by all jurors, with all, or a smaller number of jurors visiting regional projects. - 4.
-Following site visits and further deliberation, each jury will determine the awarded projects.
+All entrants are required to present their project to the Awards jury of their relevant division. - 3.
+Each relevant jury will determine a shortlist and select the projects they wish to visit after the presentation. - The site visit duration for each shortlisted entry is 30 minutes for small and residential projects, and 45 minutes for larger projects.
+This is dependent on the particular Jury site visit schedule.
+Some projects may have a longer time slot allocated due to accessibility. - The site visit schedule will be issued by the NSW Chapter.
+Entrants are required to coordinate with their team and client/s and the Chapter cannot accommodate requests for changes in times and dates - It is expected that the majority of jury members will visit each project. - 4.
+Following site visits and further deliberation, each jury will determine the commended and awarded projects for their region, while each Jury Chair, along with the Chair of Chairs will meet to determine the Named Award and Prize winners.